monkstone/cf3ruby/README.md

 # cf3ruby

 **context-free DSL for ruby-2.4 and CF3 syntax**

+*This is forked version of [https://github.com/monkstone/cf3ruby](https://github.com/monkstone/cf3ruby).
+Updated to be compatible with ruby 2.4, JRubyArt 1.4.4 (newer version of ruby-processing), and Processing 3+.*

-Very much derived from [context-free.rb][] by Jeremy Ashkenas this version is updated to be more in line with CF3 and ruby 1.9 / 2.0 syntax.
+Very much derived from [context-free.rb]() by Jeremy Ashkenas this version is updated to be more in line with CF3 and ruby 1.9 / 2.0 syntax.
 Tested as working with the current and much earlier rubygems releases of ruby-processing (2.4.3 and 1.0.11).
 [version]:https://github.com/monkstone/ruby-processing/releases/
 ## Installation

-To use this library you need install jruby (preferably jruby-9.1+), you will also need [ruby-processing/JRubyArt][https://github.com/ruby-processing/JRubyArt] to be installed (preferred version 1.4.4).
+To use this library you need install jruby (preferably jruby-9.1+), you will also need [ruby-processing/JRubyArt](https://github.com/ruby-processing/JRubyArt) to be installed (preferred version 1.4.4).
 There are three ways you can install this library:-

 ***rake test and gem install***

-Either clone this repository, or download a [snapshot][].
+Either clone this repository, or download a [snapshot]().

 ```bash
 cd cf3ruby